MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/multi-profile-support.md

 To achieve data separation, a WebView2 app can choose to use different user data folders for different WebView2 controls.
 However, in such way you'll have to be running multiple WebView2 runtime instances (each including a browser process and a bunch of child processes), which means much more consumption for system resources including memory, CPU footprint, disk space, so it is not desirable.

-Now we have a more desirable solution: multiple profile support, which enables a WebView app to have multiple WebView2 controls running with separate profiles under a single user data folder, which means separate browsing data storage, such as cookies, user preference settings, and cached resources.
+Now we have a more desirable solution: multiple profile support, which enables a WebView2 app to have multiple WebView2 controls running with separate profiles under a single user data folder, which means separate browsing data storage, such as cookies, user preference settings, and cached resources.
+Each profile has a dedicated folder to save browser data for all WebView2 controls associated with it.
 WebView2 multiple profile API allows you to create and manipulate profiles to work for your WebView2 controls.

 <!-- ====================================================================== -->
 ## Specify the profile when creating WebView2

-This method creates a controller options object to specify a profile.
-This object is supposed to be used later when creating a WebView2 control.
+This method creates an options object to give specific information of a profile, including ProfileName and IsInPrivateModeEnabled.
+This object is to be used to specify the target profile when creating a WebView2 control.

 <!-- ------------------------------ -->